dcardonab/STCV-Synth/ST_Firmware/modified_files/updated_firmware_notes.md

 * `ALLMEMS1_PRINTF("MAG_X = %d ; [%x] ", mag_x_to_send, mag_x_to_send);`
 * `ALLMEMS1_PRINTF("MAG_Y = %d ; [%x] ", mag_y_to_send, mag_y_to_send);`
 * `ALLMEMS1_PRINTF("MAG_Z = %d ; [%x]\n\r", mag_z_to_send, mag_z_to_send);`

+## Update Quaternion Rate

+The quaternion transfer rate was set to transfer 1 vector quaternion (the thee imaginary values unconstrained by unit length) every 10ms.
+This is done by modifying the ALL